Preparing For Surgery

 Are there any tips for scheduling my cataract surgery appointment?

 Cataract surgery has plenty of lifestyle benefits beyond vision.
 The best time is whenever you’re ready.
 Of course, precise scheduling depends on the individual patient and eye doctor.
-In most cases, the procedure is performed on one eye at a time, so while the process is far from evasive, you should prepare to repeat it twice.
+In most cases, the procedure is performed on one eye at a time, so while the process is far from invasive, you should prepare to repeat it twice.

 The procedure does involve an anesthetic, so make sure you have arranged for safe transportation home.
 The vast majority of patients resume day-to-day activities a few days following the procedure.
 Still, patients returning home from cataract surgery are encouraged to rest and let their eyes heal.